-The fundamentals still hold.
-Businesses that understand what PR is — what it does, how it works, how to operate it — adapt faster to the constant change.
+Public relations changes constantly — the channels evolve, the audiences move, the measurement architecture matures — but the fundamentals hold.
+Businesses that understand what PR is, what it does, and how to operate it adapt faster than businesses that don't.
 This page is the foundational reference for operators, students, and buyers.

 Public relations is the discipline of shaping how stakeholders perceive an organization, person, product, or cause through earned communication.
 Earned media — coverage you do not pay for — is the historical core.
-The 2026 discipline has expanded to include earned visibility inside AI engines, owned content built for retrieval, paid amplification of earned moments, and the broader integrated approach modern communications requires.
+The modern discipline has expanded to include owned content, paid amplification of earned moments, and the broader integrated approach contemporary communications requires.

-The expanded definition: PR in 2026 includes traditional media relations, digital PR and influencer partnerships, crisis communications, public affairs and political communications, internal and employee communications, investor relations, brand journalism and owned content, social media communications, and AI Communications and Generative Engine Optimization.
+The expanded definition covers traditional media relations, digital PR and influencer partnerships, crisis communications, public affairs and political communications, internal and employee communications, investor relations, brand journalism and owned content, and social media communications.
 Major communications operations work across all of these surfaces simultaneously.

 EPR's foundational explainer What Is Public Relations? covers the underlying definition in greater depth.